chris-hall-hu/drupal8_codio/README.md

 # Introduction

-A simple script and sql to install a chosen version of Drupal code via Drush on a Codio box.
+A simple script and sql to install a chosen version of Drupal code via Drush on a Codio box, along with all the software they require.
+A Codio startup.sh is also copied into the workspace so that mysql and apache are started each time the Codio box is accessed.

 By default the 8.0.x development branch is installed but a different tag or branch can be setup by editing the file drupal_version.txt; by entering a value for tag you can install a specific version, including older varieties of Drupal such as '7.28'.